 And, funnily enough, it was that first Christmas after my Mum and Dad’s divorce that I remember so warmly…

 Following my parent’s divorce, we left our family home.
 A lovely house with 4 bedrooms and gardens on all sides.
 From this, we moved to a rented and rather run down 2 up 2 down.
-It was unheated, had one downstairs toilet and was quite different from where we had lived before.
+It was unheated apart from one room with a coal fire.
+It had one downstairs toilet and was quite different from where we had lived before.
 I didn’t really care.
-At 6 years old, all I really wanted was to be with your Mam, and as long as that was happening, I was happy.
+At 6 years old, all I really wanted was to be with my Mam, and as long as that was happening, I was happy.
 It must have been dreadful for her though.
 Looking back, I don’t know how she survived sometimes, but somehow, eventually, she did.

 Christmas Day was coming to a close, and we had gone to bed.
 I can remember a voice shouting goodnight, and Mam turning out all of the lights off.
 For some reason I couldn’t sleep, perhaps I was still excited from the day.
 I don’t know for sure.
+I mean, you’d think I’d have been exhausted after the 5 am rising!.
 It must have been less than 15 minutes, but that’s an eternity at 6 years old, so I got up out of bed.
 The two unkempt bedrooms were always freezing in that house.
 I made my way to Mams bed.
 She was still awake.
 I remember climbing into her bed and we snuggled up.
 We talked about Christmas, and the presents, and what we were going to do the next day, and probably everything else too.